kschmidi/SE_Testat_3/README.md

 Also there is to be created a Simple Factory to create Cars with more than one Decorators.

+This all should be tested with JUnit tests.

 ## The goal

 The goal of the excercise is to learn the principals of some of the programm pattern, which are learned in school.
+And also to refresh the use of JUnit tests.

 ### The excact excercise description (it's in german)